 - The Danish Enterprise Authority is responsible for all changes that take place in company law and accounting law;

 - The Danish Accounting Standards Committee (DASC) was established by the FSR to issue non-mandatory technical standards and guidelines for the preparation of financial statements (Regnskabsvejledninger) for unlisted entities.
-Since 2004, the DASC’s main technical role has been to analyse and prepare exposure draft comments, discussion papers and draft comment letters from EFRAG and the IASB Board, provide technical information on current accounting issues and conduct outreach activities;
+Since 2004, the DASC’s main technical role has been to analyse and prepare exposure draft comments, discussion papers and draft comment letters from EFRAG and the IASB Board, provide technical information on current bookkeeping issues and conduct outreach activities;

 - International Financial Reporting Standards (IFRSs) are standards, interpretations and frameworks adopted by the International Accounting Standards Board (IASB);